-I gradually increase the salt content from two to 5-6 heaped teaspoons per gallon over a 24 hour period.
+I gradually increase the salt content to 0.3% over a 24 hour period (3-4 grams per liter or 1 tablespoon per US gallon).
 I then add Methylene Blue until the water is medium blue.
 Goldfish can tolerate quite high doses of these chemicals safely.
 The cure is slower, but safer.

 Depending on water temperature and medication level, it can take a week or more before the fungus drops off the affected area.

 Feed live foods if available to speed up recovery.